MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 ## Prerequisites

-To route entity records, you must enable the entity for routing using entity records channel configuration.
+- To route entity records, you must enable the entity for routing using entity records channel configuration.
 More information: [Entity records routing](entity-channel.md#step-2-enable-entity-for-activities-and-queues)

-The entities that you want to configure routing for should also be enabled in your environment.
+- The entities that you want to configure routing for should also be enabled in your environment.
 More information: [Enable entity for routing](entity-channel.md#step-3-enable-entity-for-routing)
+- You must have the CSR Manager role to configure record routing.

-## Configure unified routing for records in Customer Service Hub
+## Configure unified routing for records

-You can configure record routing for entities in Customer Service Hub and Omnichannel admin center.
+You can configure record routing for entities through Customer Service Hub or Omnichannel admin center.

 Perform the following steps to configure record routing:

-1. In Customer Service Hub, in the Service Management change area, on the site map, select **Record routing** under **Unified Routing**.
-If you are using Omnichannel admin center, on the site map, select **Record routing** under **General settings**.
+1. If you're using Customer Service Hub, then in the **Service Management** change area, on the site map, select **Record routing** under **Unified Routing**.
+If you're using Omnichannel admin center, on the site map, select **Record routing** under **General settings**.

 2. On the **Record routing** page, select **Add**.

 3. In the **Add a record type** dialog box, select an entity from the **Record type** list, and select **Add**.
 The entity is added and listed on the **Record routing** page.

 4. Do the following tasks:
    1. Configure workstreams.
    2. Configure intake rules.